 Throughout the practical test, the applicant is evaluated on the use of an appropriate checklist.
-Proper use is dependent on the specific Task being evaluated.
-The situation may be such that the use of the checklist while accomplishing the elements of the Objective would be either unsafe or impractical, especially in a single-pilot operation.
-In this case, a review of the checklist after the elements have been accomplished would be appropriate.
-Division of attention and proper visual scanning would be considered when using a checklist.
+Proper use is dependent on the specific TASK being evaluated.
+The situation may be such that the use of the checklist, while accomplishing elements of an Objective, would be either unsafe or impracticable, especially in a single-pilot operation.
+In this case, a review of the checklist after the elements have been accomplished, would be appropriate.
+Division of attention and proper visual scanning should be considered when using a checklist.

-Use of Distractions During Practical Tests
+Use of Distractions during Practical Tests

 Numerous studies indicate that many accidents have occurred when the pilot has been distracted during critical phases of flight.
-To evaluate the pilot's ability to utilize proper control technique while dividing attention both inside and/or outside the flight deck, the evaluator should cause a realistic distraction during the flight portion of the practical test to evaluate the applicant's ability to divide attention while maintaining safe flight.
+To evaluate the pilot's ability to utilize proper control technique while dividing attention both inside and/or outside the flight deck, the evaluator shall cause a realistic distraction during the flight portion of the practical test to evaluate the applicant's ability to divide attention while maintaining safe flight.